MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-how-use-financials-data-source-powerapps.md

 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: OData, Power App, SOAP ms.date: 04/01/2021
+ms.search.keywords: 'OData, Power App, SOAP' ms.date: 04/01/2021
 ms.author: edupont
-ms.openlocfilehash: d7dbc334edcd22bb41ea5ad3a37ff53a52bfe970
-ms.sourcegitcommit: 3acadf94fa34ca57fc137cb2296e644fbabc1a60
-ms.translationtype: HT
-ms.contentlocale: en-NZ
-ms.lasthandoff: 09/19/2022
-ms.locfileid: "9531907"
 ---
-# <a name="connecting-to-your-business-central-data-to-build-a-business-app-using-power-apps"></a>Connecting to Your Business Central Data to Build a Business App Using Power Apps
+# Connecting to Your Business Central Data to Build a Business App Using Power Apps

 You can make your [!INCLUDE[prod_short](includes/prod_short.md)] data available as a data source in Power Apps.

 > [!NOTE]
 > You must have a valid account with [!INCLUDE[prod_short](includes/prod_short.md)] and with Power Apps.

-## <a name="to-add-prod_short-as-a-data-source-in-power-apps"></a>To add [!INCLUDE[prod_short](includes/prod_short.md)] as a data source in Power Apps
+## To add [!INCLUDE[prod_short](includes/prod_short.md)] as a data source in Power Apps

 1. In your browser, navigate to [powerapps.microsoft.com](https://powerapps.microsoft.com/), and then sign in.
 2. On the Home page, in the **Start from data** section, choose the **Other data sources** tile.